devisree6330/dc_minip/README.md

 # DC Mini-Project 24-25

-Hey Dcs!
+Hey DCs!

-Each one of you create a branch here and push your codes to your respective branches.
-We will also upload any resources here for y'all to refer to for your tasks.
+Each of you, please create your own branch and push your code there.
+We'll also be uploading useful resources here for you to refer to as you work on your tasks.